 Doctors and medical students also use VR to simulate operations, allowing them to practice before real surgery.

 However, VR for hospital and therapeutic use is quite expensive today.
-With the current network technology available now, VR is wired to ensure low latency, resulting in a fully immersive experience and no lagging.
-Because of this, thousands of dollars are spent on high-grade PCs with the right amount of hardware to support it.
-The wired headset also lacks the mobility needed to give patients a fully mobile experience.
+With the current network technology available, VR is wired to ensure low latency, resulting in a fully immersive experience with no lagging.
+However, the lack of mobility (due to wired setup) doesn’t give patients a fully mobile experience.
+Because of the expensive wired setup, thousands of dollars are spent on high-grade PCs with the right hardware to support virtual and augmented reality.

-With 5G, VR and AR treatments can become wireless, allowing for full mobility and reduced hardware costs while maintaining the low latency and data transferring speeds needed.
+With 5G, VR and AR treatments will be wireless, allowing full mobility and reduced hardware costs while maintaining the low latency and data transferring speeds needed.

 IoT health devices such as heart-rate monitors and fitness trackers have become quite popular over the past decade, giving us the ability to monitor our fitness, food intake, sleep and general health through our smartphones.